 It is fine if you choose to follow other formatting rules.
-What is important is that you agree with your supervisor and that you are consistent in all your work.
+What is important is that you be consistent in all your work.
 You can also use a reference management software such as Zotero or Mendeley, or, if you write you thesis in LaTeX, add your references to your BibTex library.